Karyapos/JFK_complete_data_analysis/Phase 1 (full).md

 | 1365.05 | 39.44 |
 | 1406.99 | 39.95 |

-The increase is not linear but shows that longer-distance flights often correspond to longer taxi-out times.This was likely due to runway assignment priorities, where long‑haul flights were given different sequencing that increased taxi duration.
+The increase is not linear but shows that longer-distance flights often correspond to longer taxi-out times.This was likely due to runway assignment priorities, where long‑haul flights were given different sequencing which increased taxi duration.

 ### Airport Traffic